sqlite/sqlite/README.md

 See the Milestone 2 slide deck for our current progress.
 The build process for the project is not different from the original SQLite build process, and the instructions already provided by SQLite can be followed.
+However, note that we are still ironing out some issues with a debug build and the additional ``assert()`` calls SQLite adds in that case so at this point we have only guaranteed that a release build will work with our new features (the build instructions in this README describe how to run configure to do a debug vs. release build).
+We will be working to rectify this as soon as we can.

 See the testing section in the original SQLite README (which is below our additions here at the top) for how to run tests.
 We have added a test file